faqs

 Will the blueprints meet my local building codes?

-At the time blueprints are drawn, each designer puts great care into ensuring the construction drawings conform to national building codes.
-However, this does not mean they will meet all local building codes.
-Each city, county, municipality, etc. has its own set of building codes consisting of zoning requirements and other regulations that are best suited for that particular area.
-Be sure to check with your local building official to determine what is required for the area where you plan to build.
-It may be necessary to work with your builder, a local residential designer or another building official to modify the blueprints for code compliance in your specific area.
+It may be necessary to work with your builder, a local residential designer or another design professional to modify the blueprints for code compliance in your specific area.
 Some areas of North America have very strict engineering codes such as the Northern areas with snow load requirements, hurricane-prone areas of the Golf Coast and parts of California that are in a high-risk zone for earthquakes.
-If you are building in these areas, it will be advantageous to higher a local engineer to review your plans and provide any additional drawings or calculations required by your building department.
-Along with the blueprints, your local building official may require a site plan, septic system design (if your property is not served by a county sewer system) and energy codes.
-If you are not sure if you will need to hire an engineer or supply the other items along with your construction drawings, contact your local building department.
-They can provide a list of all the required items needed to obtain a building permit.
+If you are building in these areas, it will be advantageous to hire a local engineer to review your plans and provide any additional drawings or calculations required by your building department.